-We extend our analysis to show how Transformers can simulate $k$ steps of Linear First-Order Methods (LFOMs).
-This is achieved by maintaining a memory register at each layer, which stores accumulated updates from previous layers, simulating iterative optimization.

-\begin{proposition} A memory-augmented Transformer implements $k$ steps of LFOM by maintaining memory registers across layers, where the update rules are:
+Next, we show how Transformers can simulate \(k\) steps of general LFOM updates \eqref{LFOM_definition} by maintaining a separate memory register at each layer \(\ell\). \begin{theorem} A memory-augmented Transformer can implement \(k\) steps of LFOM in its forward pass by maintaining separate memory registers across layers \(\ell\):

-and where \( \Gamma_j^\ell \) governs the contribution of previous layers, and \( \odot \) is the Hadamard product for scaling. \end{proposition}